Skydiving With Burning Sky

 A: Any additional funds are spent on Burning Sky-related expenses such as shelter, services, the art car, and projects to make our camp (and Burning Man) better and shinier.
 And beer for the skydivers.

 Q: What is this 'participation' thing all about?

 A: This is not a boogie.
 A boogie is where you show up, buy some jump-tickets, and somebody else does all the organizing and work.
 This is an event where everyone pitches in to pay for, organize, set up camp, run manifest, fuel the plane, help the observers, and clean up after the event.
 Everyone needs to work a scheduled work shift and help out with running the operation.
 The Burning Man organizers also expect you to participate in the art of the city with costumes, art installations, and in our case aerial art.
 First timers usually get a pass while they pop their cherries and get oriented, although you may feel out of place without some kind of costume.

 Q: Where do I sign up?

 A: Right here!
 When registration is open there will be a "Registration" link in the top menu of the website.
-If camp registration is not yet open, sign up for the mailing list to be notified when registration opens: http://eepurl.com/CBy8n
+If registration is not yet open, sign up for the mailing list to be notified when it opens: http://eepurl.com/CBy8n